scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 The info operation provides version control information that points to the current state of the repository.
 For all source control management schemes this includes a unique string id for the versioning type (e.g. \`svn' for subversion).
-For centralized version control this contains the repository version number, while for for distributed systems info will return the branch and the hash of the current HEAD.
+In centralized version control this contains the repository version number, while for for distributed systems info will return the branch name and the hash of the current HEAD.
 In the release system, info simply returns the release version number.
 The info data that is found is then stored in the description file for later use.

-The checkout (or sometimes clone) operation is in effect the inverse operation to info.
+The checkout (or sometimes clone) operation is effectively the inverse operation to info.
 This operation takes a point in history, as described by the data garnered from info, and makes a temporary copy of the whole repository at this point.
-Thus no matter what evolution the code has undergone since the description file was written, this rolls back the source to its previous incarnation.
+Thus no matter what evolution the code has undergone since the description file was written, checkout rolls back the source to its previous incarnation.
-For centralized version control this operation copies the existing tree, reverts it to an clean version of HEAD, and performs a reverse merge on all commits from HEAD to the historical target.
+For centralized version control this operation copies the existing tree, reverts it to a clean working tree of HEAD, and performs a reverse merge on all commits from HEAD to the historical target.
 For distributed systems this clones the current repository, checkouts or updates to the historical position, and does a hard reset to clean extraneous files.
 The release system is easiest in that checkout